MY SON JOHN

 Many years ago I had a pair of scissors in my hand about the time company came through the door, so I laid the scissors on the kitchen counter thinking that since the counter was taller than my son was, he couldn't reach them.
 I went to greet our company while going back through the kitchen.
 I looked down the hall and there was my young son running down the hall with the scissors pointed up.
 I just about had a heart attack.
 I couldn't get to him fast enough -- literally -- because he tripped and fell with those scissors pointed up.
 I picked him up while imagining the worst, but God must've sent an angel because all he had was a crease in the protective film on his eye.
 God has blessed that kid and us so many times.
 Don't you know his guardian angel is exhausted, though.

 My then husband and I were in the kitchen doing our normal kitchen things when all of a sudden we both saw a bright flash of light come from our little son's bedroom at the end of the hall.
 We ran as fast as we could to his room to see what happened.
 He was just lying in his bed with eyes as big as saucers.
 We looked around the room and saw a melted nail under an outlet.
-I couldn't tell he was shocked in any way.
+I couldn't tell John was shocked in any way.
 Not even his fingers were burned.
 Once again, thank you God.
 He is now in his 50s and a grandfather.

 We lived on an acre that was narrow and long.
 My son was playing in our back yard.
 He was a little more than a toddler.
 He was in the company of a bumble bee.
 Somehow he made the bumble bee madder than a hornet and the bee took out after him.
 I was surprised at how fast his little legs could run.
 He almost made it to the far end of the property where pine trees were growing and he tripped.
 When he did, the bee lost track of him and whizzed over him.
 All I could do was watch from the sliding glass doors in the dining room nurturing near heart attack #400.
 He was fine.